axch/rules/README.md

   returns the original input unchanged.

-In order to support conditions on the applicability of rules that are inconvenient to capture in the pattern, the expression may return `#f` to force the rule application to backtrack back into the matcher (or fail).
+In order to support conditions on the applicability of rules that are inconvenient to capture in the pattern, the body may return `#f` to force the rule application to backtrack back into the matcher (or fail).

 - `(rule <pattern> <expression>)`: Rule macro (cont'd)